elatov/elatov.github.io/_posts/2014-03-20-rhcsa-rhce-chapter-13-remote-access.md

 ## VNC

 There is a good Red Hat Magazine Article that covers the process: <a href="http://www.redhat.com/magazine/006apr05/features/vnc/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.redhat.com/magazine/006apr05/features/vnc/']);">Taking your desktop virtual with VNC</a>.
 The article is for an older version of RHEL but the process is very similar.
-First let&#8217;s install the vnc server:
+First let's install the vnc server:

     [root@rhel1 ~]# yum install tigervnc-server.i686
     ...